manuelgamez92/github-topics/README.md

 ### Install dependencies `npm install`

 run the command `npm install` in order to install dependencies

 #### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode with 'npm start' command.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.